mkilgore/protura/docs/ktest.md

 | `KT_UINT` | `unsigned int` |
 | `KT_STR` | `const char *` |

-These macros are provided as extra arguments to `KTEST_UNIT_INIT`.
+These macros are provided as extra arguments to `KTEST_UNIT`.
 The arguments can then be acquired in the test via the `KT_ARG(kt, idx, type)` macro, which takes the `struct ktest *`, the index of the argument, and the type of the argument.
 All together it looks like this:

 ```c
 static void example_test(struct ktest *kt)